-2022-23 Program Highlights
+2022-23 Program Highlight S

 RHPP Students supported 36

 RHPP Rotations supported 38

 RHPP Rotation Hours supported 1710

 2021-23 AHEC Scholars supported 7

 2022-24 AHEC Scholars supported 3

-The Mel and Enid Zuckerman College of Public Health's The UArizona MEZCOPH RHPP is housed in the Arizona Center for Rural Health (AzCRH).
-The AzCRH and RHPP core mission is to improve the health and wellness of Arizona's rural and underserved populations.
-Partnership with the AzAHEC Program and the six AzAHEC Regional Centers serve as multidisciplinary platforms for MEZCOPH student active learning and reflection, assuring health equity while working to reduce health disparities throughout Arizona.

-Marc Verhougstraete, Associate Professor, Jen Peters, Program Manager, Arizona State Office of Rural Health (AzSORH), and Mona Arora, Assistant Research Professor lead the MEZCOPH RHPP.
-Marc and Jen have extensive experience leading the RHPP service-learning courses that support community-engaged experiences and provide a framework for understanding the assets, challenges, and issues facing Arizona's rural and underserved communities.
-Marc served as a faculty mentor for the Southern Arizona AHEC Scholars 2021-23 Group.
-Mona identifies new opportunities for RHPP student involvement.
+The Mel and Enid Zuckerman College of Public Health's contact hours.
+The UArizona MEZCOPH RHPP is housed in the Internships: Three students completed internships in the Arizona Center for Rural Health (AzCRH).
+The AzCRH reporting timeframe on environmental health disparities and RHPP core mission is to improve the health and in rural communities.
+They measured exposures, defined wellness of Arizona's rural and underserved populainterventions, and developed education materials for tions.
+Partnership with the AzAHEC Program and the six Southern Arizona communities.
+AzAHEC Regional Centers serve as multidisciplinary AHEC Scholars Program (ASP): The two-year ASP provides MEZCOPH RHPP students with community-based experiential training (CBET) in rural and platforms for MEZCOPH student active learning and reflection, assuring health equity while working to reduce health disparities throughout Arizona. underserved Arizona communities, alongside students Marc Verhougstraete, Associate Professor, Jen Peters, from the other AzAHEC RHPPs.
+In fiscal year 2022-23, Program Manager, Arizona State Office of Rural Health ten MEZCOPH RHPP students actively participated in (AzSORH), and Mona Arora, Assistant Research Professor an ASP interprofessional group assigned to one of the six lead the MEZCOPH RHPP.
+Marc and Jen have extensive AzAHEC Regional Centers.
+These Scholars conducted experience leading the RHPP service-learning courses that community assessments and presented their findings at support community-engaged experiences and provide a the 2023 Rural Health Interprofessional Conference. framework for understanding the assets, challenges, and Seven AzAHEC Scholars from the 2021-23 Cohort and issues facing Arizona's rural and underserved commuthree from the 2022-24 Cohort joined their colleagues nities.
+Marc served as a faculty mentor for the Southern from across all regions in podium and poster presenta-Arizona AHEC Scholars 2021-23 Group.
+Mona identifies tions.
+Seven 2021-23 Scholars completed their program new opportunities for RHPP student involvement. in May 2023.